byui-cse/cse450-course/source/module-03/reading.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jxuNLH5dXCs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+#### Optional Video ####

+The following video completes the series.
+It's very good and does an excellent job walking through the derivation of the math used in the classification example, but it is deeper than what is required for this course.

+You might consider watching it with the intent to understand the approach at a high level rather than worrying about the details of every expression.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/StWY5QWMXCw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>